makicamel/action_tracer/README.md

 gem 'action_tracer', group :development, :test
 ```

+Notice this gem is for Rails with ApplicationController inherited ActiveController::Base.
+Support for Rails application with ActiveController::API is comming soon.

 ## Usage

 Run rails server or run rspec with `ACTION_TRACER=1` to log actions and filters for `log/action_tracer.log`.